awsdocs/aws-app-mesh-user-guide/doc_source/getting-started-kubernetes.md

    export AWS_REGION=region-code
    ```

 1. \(Optional\) If you want to run the controller on Fargate, then you need to create a Fargate profile\.
-If you don't have `eksctl` installed, you can install it with the instructions in [Installing or Upgrading `eksctl`](https://docs.aws.amazon.com/eks/latest/userguide/eksctl.html#installing-eksctl)\.
-If you'd prefer to create the profile using the console, see [Creating a Fargate profile](https://docs.aws.amazon.com/eks/latest/userguide/fargate-profile.html#create-fargate-profile)\.
+If you don't have `eksctl` installed, see [Installing or Upgrading `eksctl`](https://docs.aws.amazon.com/eks/latest/userguide/eksctl.html#installing-eksctl) in the *Amazon EKS User Guide*\.
+If you'd prefer to create the profile using the console, see [Creating a Fargate profile](https://docs.aws.amazon.com/eks/latest/userguide/fargate-profile.html#create-fargate-profile) in the *Amazon EKS User Guide*\.

    ```
    eksctl create fargateprofile --cluster $CLUSTER_NAME --name appmesh-system --namespace appmesh-system
    ```

 1. Create an OpenID Connect \(OIDC\) identity provider for your cluster\.
-If you don't have `eksctl` installed, you can install it with the instructions in [Installing or upgrading `eksctl`](https://docs.aws.amazon.com/eks/latest/userguide/eksctl.html#installing-eksctl)\.
-If you'd prefer to create the provider using the console, see [Enabling IAM roles for service accounts on your cluster](https://docs.aws.amazon.com/eks/latest/userguide/enable-iam-roles-for-service-accounts.html)\.
+If you don't have `eksctl` installed, you can install it with the instructions in [Installing or upgrading `eksctl`](https://docs.aws.amazon.com/eks/latest/userguide/eksctl.html#installing-eksctl) in the *Amazon EKS User Guide*\.
+If you'd prefer to create the provider using the console, see [Enabling IAM roles for service accounts on your cluster](https://docs.aws.amazon.com/eks/latest/userguide/enable-iam-roles-for-service-accounts.html) in the *Amazon EKS User Guide*\.

    ```
    eksctl utils associate-iam-oidc-provider \